 Want, need, wear, & read gifts

 This isn’t something that we did growing up, but it’s absolutely something I would like to do with my kids!
+And it’s a great Christmas tradition to start with a toddler or a baby!
 I really want to keep Christmas from getting too materialistic (and I hate the idea of cluttering the house up SO badly).
 I love the idea of gifting everyone with something they want, something they need, something to wear and something to read.

 Christmas crackers at dinner – YOU MUST WEAR THE HAT

 Also new to me since I married a Brit!
 But it’s alot of fun… and I buy the crackers after Christmas every year and put them in storage with the wrapping paper for the next year.
 (I get them for 75-80% off generally, so it’s a pretty cheap tradition.)
 Just in case you didn’t get any last year – there are some pretty affordable ones available on amazon.